BigcatKatie/belly-button-challenge/README.md

 Applied what we learned in this module:
 # HTML: For structuring the webpage, the main HTML file containing the structure of the dashboard
-# JavaScript (D3.js, Plotly.js): For it fetches data, creates the chart, and updates the charts and managing interactivity
+# JavaScript (D3.js, Plotly.js): For fetching data, creating the chart, and updating the charts and managing interactivity

 GitHub Pages: For deploying the project online.